MEGA65/mega65-user-guide/style-guide.md

     * Organise, not organize.
     * Colours, not colors.

+* **Clean as you go!** If you're changing certain properties/using commands of LaTeX to have your tables/images/text appear in a particular way, remember to reset anything you have changed back to the default.
+These especially include `setlength`.

 * If you're stuck on when to use commas and hyphens refer to the [Microsoft style guide](https://docs.microsoft.com/en-us/style-guide/punctuation/commas).